MMuttalib1326/Olympic-Games-Data-Analysis/README.md

 Modules Used Pandas: It is used for analyzing the data,
 NumPy: NumPy is a general-purpose array-processing package.
 Matplotlib: It is a numerical mathematics extension NumPy
-seaborn: It is used for visualization statistical graphics plotting in Python
+seaborn: It is used for visualization statistical graphics plotting in Python.